 - Time limit: Four calendar years.

 - Biomanufacturing (BEC/CHE) 562 – Fundamentals of Bio-Nanotechnology (3 credit hours).
 Concepts of nanotechnology are applied in the synthesis, characterization, recognition and application of biomaterials on the nanoscale.
-Emphasis will be given to hands-on experience with nanostructured biomaterials; students will also be familiarized with the potential impact of these materials on different aspects of society and potential hazards associated with their preparation and application.
+Emphasis will be given to hands-on experience with nanostructured biomaterials; students will also be familiarized with the potential impact of these materials on different aspects of society and the potential hazards associated with their preparation and application.

 - Chemistry (CH) 747 – Nanobiotechnology (3 credit hours).
 An introduction to nanobiotechnology, with a focus on biological applications such as bioimaging and biosensing.
 Principles underlying methods of nanomaterials fabrication and characterization will be introduced, and major characterization techniques will be discussed.
 Nanoparticles, quantum dots, and carbon nanotubes will be used as representative examples of novel nanomaterials with unique properties.
 The strengths and weaknesses of various nanomaterials in biological applications will be compared through in-class discussions.